NateGMackie/professional/Documentation Style Guide.md

 # Technical Writing Style Guide

+Following these guidelines ensures that technical documentation remains clear, consistent, user-friendly, accessible, and aligned with industry best practices.

 ## 1. Tone and Voice
 Our technical writing should strike a balance between being **direct, action-oriented, and conversational**.
 This ensures clarity while maintaining engagement.